Admission for the January 2025 academic session is ongoing Apply Now!

 • Implement simple exception handling in programmes, develop programmes with input/output from text files and design and implement programming problems involving arrays.

-• Skills to convert logical statements from informal language to propositional and predicate logic expressions.
+• Convert logical statements from informal language to propositional and predicate logic expressions.

-• Described the strengths and limitations of propositional and predicate logic and outlined the basic structure of each proof technique to be described.
+• Describ the strengths and limitations of propositional and predicate logic and outlined the basic structure of each proof technique to be described.

-• Ability to apply each of the proof techniques correctly in the construction of a sound argument, apply the pigeonhole principle in the context of a formal proof and compute permutations and combinations of a set, and interpret the meaning in the context of the particular application.
+• Apply each of the proof techniques correctly in the construction of a sound argument, apply the pigeonhole principle in the context of a formal proof and compute permutations and combinations of a set, and interpret the meaning in the context of the particular application.

-• Ability to map real-world applications to appropriate counting formalisms subject to constraints on the seating arrangement and solve a variety of basic recurrence relations.
+• Map real-world applications to appropriate counting formalisms subject to constraints on the seating arrangement and solve a variety of basic recurrence relations.

 At the end of this course, students should be able to: